 Viaduct (bridge over land), and the Lindsey Creek Bench Cut.

-Lindsey Creek to Starvation Creek (under construction) - expected completion in late-September 2016
+Lindsey Creek to Starvation Creek - completed October 2016

 about the trail designs.

-Learn more about construction work in 2016, which will have impacts along I-84 and closures of nearby trails.
+Learn more about construction work in 2016, which has impacts along I-84 and closures of nearby trails.

 Starvation Creek to Viento State Park